 service platforms, chatbots are projected to fill various roles for the

 foreseeable future.
 Chatbots are poised to disrupt many markets.
-They are

 already beginning to do so, and marketers should prepare for the change.
 By